seald/react-native-turbo-fs/README.md

-# react-native-quick-base64
+# @seald-io/react-native-turbo-fs

-A native implementation of Base64 in C++ for React Native.
+React-Native Turbo-module for fast FS operations with native ArrayBuffer support

-~16x faster than [base64-js](https://github.com/beatgammit/base64-js) on an iPhone 15 Pro Max simulator.
+~18x faster than [react-native-fs](https://www.npmjs.com/package/react-native-fs) on a Nexus 5X, because it avoids having to Base64 / Unbase64 the data back and forth.

 Try the benchmarks under [example](./example).

 | iPhone                                            | Android                                             |